Indico

 Provide integration between Indico and PostgreSQL:

-Note: db is the name of the relation.
+Note: database is the name of the integration.
 This is needed because establishes that the two charms are compatible with each other.
-You can run juju info indico to check what are the relation names required by the Indico application.
+You can run juju info indico to check what are the integration names required by the Indico application.

 Run juju status and wait until the Application status is Active as the following example: